-While an experienced pain specialist will have a lot of suggestions for treatment, it's important to educate yourself on the various strategies and techniques available for pain relief.
-The list of treatment options in the next section is a great place to start.
+While an experienced pain specialist will have a lot of suggestions for treatment, it's important to educate yourself on the various strategies and techniques available for pain relief, including self-management techniques.
+The list of treatment options on the next page is a great place to start.

 Keep in mind, too, that researchers are always making headway in discovering new treatments.
-Don't lose hope!
+Don't lose hope.